 22 May 2017 [EDIT]

-Microsoft have just recently added significant new functionality and also formally renamed Azure DocumentDB as Azure CosmosDB – a major evolution of the NoSQL database engine.
-The details on the renamed service is here – https://docs.microsoft.com/en-au/blog/dear-documentdb-customers-welcome-to-azure-cosmos-db/
+As hinted above, Microsoft have just recently added significant new functionality and also formally renamed Azure DocumentDB as Azure CosmosDB – a major evolution of the NoSQL database engine.
+The details on the renamed service is here – https://azure.microsoft.com/en-au/blog/dear-documentdb-customers-welcome-to-azure-cosmos-db/

 And so… let get into the belly of Azure